clareblessen/The_Pursuit_of_Happiness/README.md

 ![alt test](https://raw.githubusercontent.com/rockinhumingbird/Mod4_project/master/images/map.png)

-Looks like Europeans are generally happier than other parts of the world.
+It looks like Europeans are generally happier than other parts of the world.

-See if each variables distributions in histogram.
+We then see if the variables are normally distributed.
 ![alt test](https://raw.githubusercontent.com/rockinhumingbird/Mod4_project/master/images/featurescorrelation.png)

 # Feature Engineering
 ![alt test](https://raw.githubusercontent.com/rockinhumingbird/Mod4_project/master/images/cor.png)

-We decided to drop Health life expectancy because it violated the multicollinearity assumptions.
-And it was highly correlated with GDP, r>0.8
+We decided to drop Health life expectancy because it violated the multicollinearity assumptions as it it was highly correlated with GDP, r>0.8, and GDP had higher predictive value.

 ## Stepwise Selection
-we want to use Stepwise selection to get the best variables with the most predcitvator power by automatic selection.
+We used Stepwise selection based on training data split 70%/30% to get the best variables with the most predcitvator power by automatic selection.
 It seems like the selection methods kept all the variables.

 # The Model